 Default to the most common audience, and make it easy to switch

 We’re not task-based hardliners.
 Some sites truly do have unique use cases and distinct content for each group.
 We generally recommend defaulting to the most common audience, and making it easy to switch.
 Airbnb does a great job of this.
 Their first question isn’t: Are you a guest or a host?
 It assumes you’re a guest who is looking for a place to stay or an experience.
-(Notice: all nouns.)
-Most importantly: Switching is easy — in the top right corner is an option to Switch to hosting.
+Most importantly: Switching is easy — in the top right corner is the option to Become a Host.

 We love this solution, especially because there are such distinct differences in the resources each group needs.
 We imagine that Airbnb hosts need to manage their listing; as a guest you want to browse and book all the listings.